StefanKruse/R_MicrosatelliteBinning/README.md

 5. add additional information (original individual TreeID and SiteID)
 6. binning fragment length into integers
-7. import the binned data and convert to genind-object and run first example analyses Further details on each step can be found in the R-script
+7. import the binned data and convert to genind-object and run first example analyses Expample data is provided and further details on each step can be found in the R-script.

 Currently supported:
 - size ladder LIZ600